shengqh/TIGER/README.md

 # Example

-There is an example called "tiger.pl" in the folder.
+There is an example called [tiger.pl](tiger.pl) in the folder.
 When you have a new project, you may copy this template file to your project folder and modify it.